 Venue: Tran Hung Dao Memorial Temple – 68 Ha Long Street, Ward 2, Vung Tau City

-Not only the locals but also tourists from other parts of Vietnam and the world can take part in the memorial’s ritual opening and thurification.
-By joining the activities in this event, people will understand and learn more about Vietnamese culture and their patriotism.
+The locals and tourists from other parts of Vietnam and the world can participate in the memorial’s ritual opening and thurification.
+By participating in the activities at this event, people will understand and learn more about Vietnamese culture and patriotism.

 Wu Xing Goddess’s Temple Festival